Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: Conclusions

 One of the advantages of the model is that it is minimal and accordingly has a small number of free parameters.
 However, this also entails some limitations.
 The most prominent of these affect the scalar transition form factors, with some mismatches with QCD expectations.
 We have argued that these shortcomings have a limited impact on the HLbL and are in any case taken into account in the final error band.

 The estimate of the contribution of scalar resonances beyond 1 GeV is in general hindered by the rather uncertain knowledge of their couplings to two photons.
-For the model, both the poles and couplings of the whole spectrum are determined only by 2 parameters, which are generated by the lowest-lying resonance on each flavour channel.
-This leads to a rather poor description of the states populating the 1-2 GeV energy window and one cannot exclude that these states contribute in a more significant way than the one estimated in this paper.
-Additionally, the spectrum of the excited scalar states in the model is sparser than the QCD one, which also points at a possible enhanced contribution.
+For the model, both the poles and couplings of the whole spectrum are determined only by two parameters, which are generated by the lowest-lying resonance on each flavour channel.
+This leads to a rather poor description of the states populating the 1-2 GeV energy window, and one cannot exclude that these states contribute in a more significant way than the one estimated in this paper.
+Additionally, the spectrum of the excited scalar states in the model is more sparse than the QCD one, which also points at a possible enhanced contribution.
 These limitations of the model are also considered in the final error band.

-It is tempting to add the value reported here for the scalar contributions to the one obtained with a similar approach in \cite{Cappiello:2019hwh} for the Goldstone and axial-vector contributions.
-If those numbers are added naively, and the errors linearly, one would find $a_\mu^{\rm{HLbL}}=116(17)\cdot 10^{-11}$, which is in agreement with all the recent estimates of the HLbL.
+It is tempting to add the value reported here for the scalar contributions to the one obtained in Ref. \cite{Cappiello:2019hwh} for the Goldstone and axial-vector contributions using a similar approach.
+If these numbers are added naively, and the errors are added linearly, one would find $a_\mu^{\rm{HLbL}}=116(17)\cdot 10^{-11}$, which is in agreement with all the recent estimates of the HLbL.
 However, this number has to be taken with care, at least for two reasons.
-First, the addition of scalar fields into the pure gauge five-dimensional model used in \cite{Cappiello:2019hwh} has also an effect on the gauge sector.
-This might affect the HLbL determination and calls for an analysis with all the meson channels included.
-And second, this estimate omits pion and kaon loop contributions, together with other 1/$N_c$-suppressed contributions.
-With the Goldstone loops taken from \cite{Colangelo:2017fiz,Colangelo:2017qdm,Eichmann:2019bqf}, our final estimate for the HLbL would hover around $a_\mu^{\rm{HLbL}}=100(17)\cdot 10^{-11}$.
+First, the previous estimate does not contain the pion and kaon loop contributions, together with other 1/$N_c$-suppressed contributions.
+With the Goldstone loops taken from Refs. \cite{Colangelo:2017fiz,Colangelo:2017qdm,Eichmann:2019bqf}, our estimate for the HLbL would instead hover around $a_\mu^{\rm{HLbL}}=100(17)\cdot 10^{-11}$.
+The second point to take into consideration is that the five-dimensional model used in Ref. \cite{Cappiello:2019hwh} contained only the gauge sector.
+The addition of scalar fields into the action, as we did in this paper, not only affords an estimate of the scalar-exchange contributions, but it also has an effect on the axial-vector and Goldstone sectors.
+In particular, the presence of a scalar sector makes it possible to have realistic values for both the Goldstone decay constants and $m_{\rho}$, something that could not be achieved in Ref. \cite{Cappiello:2019hwh}.
+This will affect the estimate of the axial-vector and Goldstone contributions to the HLbL reported in Ref. \cite{Cappiello:2019hwh} and it calls for a reanalysis of Goldstone, axial-vector and scalar exchange using the action of Eq.~(\ref{action1}).
+This is left for a future publication.